ericabelson/agentic-gee-assistant/README.md

-﻿# Agent-Driven Exploration of Google Earth Engine
+﻿# Agent-Driven Exploration of Google Earth Engine Datasets

 This repository contains an example multi-agent system built using [Agent Development Kit (ADK)](https://google.github.io/adk-docs/), a free and open